SFDO-Tooling/CumulusCI/docs/headless.md

 library](https://github.com/SFDO-Tooling/CumulusCI/blob/34533b4a1caa3f1850c64e223ece26069c83b60e/cumulusci/cumulusci.yml##L1164)
 and provide values for all \"attributes\" listed under the desired service.
-You can also use `cci service info` to get the values from a service you\'ve configured locally.
+You can also use `cci service info` to get the values from a service you've configured locally.

-For example, if you\'re looking to register a `connected_app` service, then the attributes: `callback_url`, `client_id`, and `client_secret` would need to be provided in the following format:
+For example, if you're looking to register a `connected_app` service, then the attributes: `callback_url`, `client_id`, and `client_secret` would need to be provided in the following format: